iotashan/ccmcc/client/README.md

-# Claude Code UI Client Agent
+# CCMCC Client Agent

-Machine client for Claude Code UI multi-machine support.
-This agent allows remote machines to connect to a Claude Code UI server, enabling multi-machine development workflows.
+Machine client for Claude Code Mission Control Center (CCMCC).
+This agent enables remote machines to connect to a CCMCC server, allowing you to manage Claude Code sessions across multiple machines from a single interface.

 ## Installation